intel/neural-compressor/examples/tensorflow/image_recognition/README.md

           --model_name=inception_v1 \
           --output_file=/tmp/inception_v1_inf_graph.pb
   ```
+  > Please note: The ImageNet dataset has 1001, the VGG and ResNet V1 final layers have only 1000 outputs rather than 1001.
+So we need add the `--labels_offset=1` flag in the inference graph exporting command.

   3. Use [Netron](https://lutzroeder.github.io/netron/) to get the input/output layer name of inference graph pb, for Inception_v1 the output layer name is `InceptionV1/Logits/Predictions/Reshape_1`